 I have for you today a quick, easy, and really, really tasty recipe for Veg Hakka Noodles, a classic of Indo-Chinese cuisine that is certain to tickle and please any tastebud.
-And I also have for you the giveaway winner from last week’s All-Clad Chef’s Pan giveaway.

 We Indians tend to be rather biased toward our food.
 Call us unadventurous, but you’d be hard put to it to find an Indian who would cite a foreign cuisine as their favorite.
 Some of us, though, might make an exception for Indo-Chinese cuisine.
 Yes, it’s Indian too, but not really, because it’s Chinese.
 See the difference, silly?

 Indo-Chinese cuisine has a long history in India, beginning in Calcutta where Chinese immigrants first settled more than a century ago, bringing with them foods like noodles and soy sauce that were unfamiliar to the Indian kitchen.
 As they settled in, the immigrants adapted their food to local tastes, supplementing Chinese flavors with Indian ones, like peppercorns, cumin, and red and green chili peppers.
 The cuisine that has resulted from this rather mad mix is a delicious explosion of flavors and textures that delights, satisfies, and addicts.

 In India, Indo-Chinese restaurants are everywhere, but they are rather special in Calcutta.
 When Desi and I visited this historic and fascinating city a few years back, the first thing we did was take a cab to what is India’s only Chinatown so we could eat, eat, eat until we could eat no more.
 The Victoria Memorial and the Howrah Bridge could wait.